vilhess/PatchTrAD/README.md

 ## Results
 ![Results](figures/results.png)
 Note: Results may have changed since the time of writing.
 For the latest results, please refer to the `results` folder.
 Especially for NASA datasets where we changed the normalization method.
+Considering other baselines, code implementations are available in the [DL4TSAD](https://github.com/vilhess/DL4TSAD) repository.

 ## 📚 Citation